Updated on:

 While you’re in the area of the Colosseum, you can check out the Arch of Constantine, which sits right next to the Colosseum, and the Altar of the Fatherland, dedicated to the fist King to unify Italy.

-Aroma is a Michelin starred restaurant (read: pricy) BUT if you want Colosseum views this is the absolute best (and really one of the only) options around.
+- Aroma – I’ll preface by saying, Aroma is a restaurant, not a bar, and a Michelin starred restaurant at that (read: pricy) BUT if you want Colosseum views this is the absolute best (and really one of the only) options around.
 The views are unmatched, and the food is unreal.
 If you’re looking to splurge for a view, this is my top recommendation.
 Reservations are a must!

 I recommend exploring the Vatican on a different day than the day you spend in Ancient Rome.
 It’s a lot to try and see in one day and the two are not close by!
 The Vatican consists of several things worth seeing, like, St. Peter’s Square, St Peter’s Basilica, The Sistine Chapel (which is a part of the Vatican Museum complex) Entrance to the Basilica is free, but you should beware that the lines will be long almost no matter which time of year you go!